The people surrounding an entrepreneur make or break the success of any business plan.

 What is one failure you had as an entrepreneur, and how did you overcome it?

 General contractors make the same psychological mistakes as stock market investors.
-They brag to their friends (and to themselves) about project details that came in below cost, bottle up and dwell on project details in which they were swindled, but fail to do the rational thing.
-What is irrational about the above behavior, and what is the “rational thing” to do?
-The above behavior is irrational, because it dwells on the past.
-The rational thing to do is to budget for an allowance for being swindled, and then focus constantly instead on new, future areas where costs can be saved.
+They brag to their friends (and to themselves) about project details that came in below cost, bottle up and dwell on project details in which they were swindled.
+That behavior is irrational, because it dwells on the past.
+The rational thing to do is to budget for an allowance for being swindled, and then focus on future areas where costs can be saved.
 This will serve to keep the contractor’s head clear, and pocketbook intact.

 What is one business idea that you’re willing to give away to our readers?

 When I received competing bids for the chimney framing, I was surprised.
 The chimney framing is the brick or cement block and mortar carcass of the chimney.
 Thick or thin natural or artificial stone veneer, or even stucco, is then adhered to the frame for aesthetic appeal.
 But the chimney framing bids came in at $45 per vertical square foot.
 That could be over $50,000 for a large chimney – just for the frame.
-I suddenly thought to myself, why not use ICF construction for the chimney frame?
+I asked myself, why not use ICF construction for the chimney frame?
 It would come in at the same cost as the sidewall, say $15 per vertical sf.
 That’s one third of the cost.
 It would be monolithically connected to the side wall, because the top pour would be simultaneous.
 It would, therefore, be far stronger than a typical chimney.
-The interior foam combustibility would be irrelevant, given that a chimney flue would still line the interior with flashing over its fireplace top connection.
+The interior foam combustibility doesn’t matter much, given that a chimney flue would still line the interior with flashing over its fireplace top connection.
 That’s assuming that you’re using a wood burning fireplace and not a modern zero clearance natural gas firebox.
 I proceeded in constructing the first ICF chimney in America (or so I’m told) for residential application.
 How does one adhere stone veneer to the polystyrene exterior?
-Simple – use the furring strips (fastening strips) prefabricated and embedded within the ICF blocks to create galvanized steel shelving.
+It’s easy if you use the furring strips (fastening strips) prefabricated and embedded within the ICF blocks to create galvanized steel shelving.
 Place the veneer and mortar on the shelving.
-Note that after the mortar has dried, and assuming a thick base block and slight inward pitch has been utilized by a skilled stone mason, the potential corrosion of the galvanized steel would be irrelevant.
+After the mortar has dried, and assuming a thick base block and slight inward pitch has been utilized by a skilled stone mason, the potential corrosion of the galvanized steel would be irrelevant.
 The stone veneer would be self-sustaining, and the ICF chimney would be maintenance-free forever.
 Finish with copper flashing, cap, and finials.

 What is the best $100 you recently spent?
 What and why?